tparchman/F21_BIOL792_coursepage/week11_python6/primer_python6.md

 ## Topics to cover

 - Dictionaries
-- More work regular expressions
+- More work with regular expressions
 - Input/Output: using loops to process many files at once.

 ## Useful materials